Blendify/blender-manual/trunk/blender_docs/manual/about/migration.rst

 Increasing the barrier of entry isn't something to be taken lightly, however its our opinion that the trade-off is worthwhile.

-The short term benefit of quick & easy editing, has to be weighed against the long term benefits of using a system better suited to collaboratively writing a document.
+The short term benefit of quick & easy editing with the Wiki, has to be weighed against the long term benefits of using a system better suited to collaboratively writing a document.

-We've also observed that drive-by edits often aren't such good quality, adding redundant text and even mis-information in some cases.
+We've observed the quality of drive-by edits varies a lot, sometimes adding redundant text and even mis-information at times.

+Often, low quality content would stay un-edited or incomplete, instead of being improved by others or removed.

 Conclusion